Welcome to the Department of Neurosurgery,

 - Assoc Prof. Atsushi Sasahara (CVD, endoscope)

-- Assoc Prof. Taku Yoneyama (CVD, trauma, supine)
+- Assoc Prof. Taku Yoneyama (CVD, trauma, spine)

 - Assis Prof. Shigeru Tani (function, tumor)